Applying for daily allowance (FAQ)

 See also Applying for unemployment allowance.

-The suspension period is often confused with the 5-day waiting period, which is set by KOKO.
+The suspension period is often confused with the waiting period, which is set by KOKO.
 The waiting period applies for instance when you apply for daily allowance for the first time.
-The waiting period is a period corresponding to 5 full working days during (7 days for all waiting periods starting on or after 1 January 2024) which you would normally be paid daily allowance.
+The waiting period is a period corresponding to 7 full working days during which you would normally be paid daily allowance.
 The waiting period can only be set after a suspension period or the periodization of a financial benefit paid by the employer.

 When you agree with your employer on the termination of your employment relationship, the TE Office will issue a statement, binding upon the unemployment fund, whether this will result in the setting of a suspension period.
 If your employer has paid you compensation upon termination of your employment that is voluntary or mutually agreed, the compensation you received will be periodised as of the end of the employment relationship.
 The term of periodisation accrues during the suspension period.
 Read more: Periodisation